 That big trick is DJI’s world famous gimbal stabilization.
 All of the other vlogging cameras on this list will use digital stabilization, which is to say that software will do its best to make the video look more stable.

-The DJI Osmo Pocket however has a physical gimbal (just like you’d see on DJI’s very expensive drones) that keeps the actual camera itself steady, creating that silky smooth vlogging footage that looks so professional.
-Not bad for something that fits in to the smallest of pockets.
+The DJI Osmo Pocket however has a physical gimbal (just like you’d see on DJI’s very expensive drones) that keeps the actual camera itself steady, creating that silky smooth vlogging or live streaming footage that looks so professional.
+Not bad for something that fits into the smallest of pockets.

 The only real downside is that the DJI Osmo Pocket is probably best suited for shooting videos, rather than taking pictures.
 But given that the ‘v’ in ‘vlogging’ is for ‘video’, that shouldn’t be too much of a worry if you’re just starting out.